12 helpful hints to turn your home's spring-cleaning into a thorough, easy project

 5. Laminate countertops

 Although there's no going back once you've chopped or scratched your laminate countertops, the experts at Formica say you can use a bit of polish to disguise the flaws.
 They recommend Hope's Perfect Counter Polish, Quick Shine Plus, Countertop Magic, Pledge, Plexxus, or good, old-fashioned lemon oil.
-Starting at $5 at home improvement retailers.
+From several home improvement retailers.